 Wednesday: Vodice–Kornati Islands National Park–Island of Dugi Otok

-According to the Irish author George Bernard Shaw (who in 1925 received the Nobel Prize in Literature), ”On the last day of creation, God crowned his work, and thus created, out of tears, stars and breath, the Kornati Islands”.
-The beautiful scenery, countless small and large islands (according to local lore “an island for every day of the year”), and the beautiful sea – all this makes the Kornati Islands a unique paradise.
-It is the largest and most dense archipelago in the Adriatic Sea – it comprises 147 islands, islets and reefs, with a total area of 69 km², spread over 230 km².
-They cover an area of 35 km of length and 13 km of width among the islands of Dugi Otok in the north-west, Žirje in the south-east, and Pašman, Vrgada and Murter in the north and north-east.
+According to the Irish author George Bernard Shaw, ”On the last day of creation, God crowned his work, and thus created, out of tears, stars and breath, the Kornati Islands”.
+The beautiful scenery, countless small and large islands, and the turquoise sea – all this makes the Kornati Islands a unique paradise.
+It is the largest and most dense archipelago in the Adriatic Sea – comprising 147 islands, islets and reefs, which cover an area of 35 km of length.
 We pass the Kornati along their entire length and head for a bay on the northern end for a swim and on-board lunch.
 Overnight stay at one of the ports of the Island of Dugi Otok or a neighbouring island.
 Tonight, Captain’s dinner will be served.

 Thursday: Island of Dugi Otok–Island of Lošinj

 Today, we will leave the Dalmatian waters heading to the Island of Lošinj.
 Located in the Kvarner Bay area, Lošinj is not only known for its 300 cloudless or only slightly clouded sunny days per year, but also for being covered by dense pine forests.
-With a bit of luck, we will maybe spot dolphins playing in the waves; in the waters around the Island of Lošinj, there are more than 160 dolphins registered by the “Adriatic Dolphin Project”.
-After lunch and a swimming break in one of the island’s secluded bays, we will reach Mali Lošinj, where we will spend the evening and the night.
+With a bit of luck, we will maybe spot dolphins playing in the waves; in the waters around the Island of Lošinj, there are more than 220 dolphins registered by the “Adriatic Dolphin Project”.
+After lunch and a swimming break, we will reach Mali Lošinj, where we will spend the evening and the night.
 For dinner, you may visit one of the numerous restaurants.

 Friday: Island of Lošinj–Rijeka